Tag (game): Computer tag

 Research students developed a version of tag played using handheld WiFi-enabled computers with GPS.

 Flashlight tag

 Flashlight tag, also called "Army tag", "Spotlight", and "German Spotlight", is played at night.
 Rather than physically tagging, the "it" player tags by shining a flashlight beam on other players.

 Fox and geese

 A traditional type of line tag, sometimes played in snow, is Fox and geese.
 The fox starts at the centre of a spoked wheel, and the geese flee from the fox along the spokes and around the wheel.
 Geese that are tagged become foxes.
 The intersections of the spokes with the wheel are safe zones.

 Kick the can

 One person is "it" and a can is placed in an open space.
-The other players run off and hide, then it tries to find and tag each of them.
+The other players run off and hide, then "it" tries to find and tag each of them.
 Tagged players are sent to jail.
 Any player who has not been caught can kick the can, setting the other players free from jail.
+The player who is "it" must replace the can on its designated spot before they can resume chasing and tagging other players.